DESST 3519 - Advanced Architecture Technologies

 MyUni: It is YOUR RESPONSIBILITY to always check the course on MyUni regularly as all important Course-related announcements will be communicated via this means.
 Course notes and assignments must be downloaded from MyUni.
 Please download relevant course notes in advance (before the lectures/tutorials for the related subject).
 No other handouts will be given during the lectures or tutorials, except for some materials that cannot be uploaded to/downloaded from MyUni.

 Email: Check your student email REGULARLY (daily) as course-related announcements are also communicated via email.
 Note that the only ways of communicating announcements in this course are via email and MyUni.
 It is assumed that students will always read their email and course announcements, and no such excuse as: “I haven’t read my email” will be accepted.
 It is YOUR RESPONSIBILITY to always check your email and course announcements.

 Discussion Board: Individual e-mail communication about course issues WILL NOT BE responded to by teaching staff.
 Students with any questions regarding the course must post these on the Course Discussion Board.
 This will be monitored by teaching staff and queries responded to within 2-working days (not over weekends).
 Only personal matters, not course-related issues, can be communicated by email to the Course Coordinator.

-Recorded Lectures: Although all lectures will be recorded, students are expected to attend the lectures they will better engage with the materials when involved in the class discussions, which often occur during lectures.
+Recorded Lectures: Although most lectures will be recorded, students are expected to attend the lectures they will better engage with the materials when involved in the class discussions, which often occur during lectures.
 Note also that Pop Quiz (i.e. unannounced quiz) happens during lectures.